William Burn: Life

 Burn was born in Rose Street in Edinburgh, the son of architect Robert Burn and his wife Janet Patterson.
-He was the fourth born and the eldest survivor of the 16 children born.
+He was the fourth of their sixteen children.

-William was educated at the High School in Edinburgh's Old Town.
+He was educated at the High School in Edinburgh's Old Town.
 He started training with Sir Robert Smirke in London in 1808.
-This is where worked on Lowther Castle with C.R.
-Cockerell, Henry Roberts, and Lewis Vulliamy.
+This is where he worked on Lowther Castle with C.R.
+Cockerell, Henry Roberts and Lewis Vulliamy.

-After training with the architect Sir Robert Smirke, designer of the British Museum, he returned to Edinburgh in 1812.
-Here he established a practice from the family builders' yard.
+After training with Smirke, Burn returned to Edinburgh in 1812.
+There, he established a practice from the family builders' yard.
 His first independent commission was in Renfrewshire.
-In 1812 he designed the exchange assembly rooms for the Greenock.
-His father gave him the commission for a church in North Leith, this commission is what made his career and gave him a reputation.
+In 1812, he designed the exchange assembly rooms in Greenock.
+His father gave him the commission for North Leith Parish Church; this commission is what made his career and gave him a reputation.

-On August 3rd, 1815 Burn married Elizabeth MacVicar.
-They lost 2 out of 7 children.

-In 1816 Burn entered a competition to complete Robert Adam's University.
+In 1816, Burn entered a competition to complete Robert Adam's Old College.
 He lost the competition to William Henry Playfair.
-This made him hate competitions and Playfair.
-After this is when he started designing country houses.
-These house have Burn a bigger career than another Scottish architect before him.
+Thenceforth, Burn started designing country houses.

-In 1827 he was elected a Fellow of the Royal Society of Edinburgh, unusual for an architect, his proposer being James Skene.
-He resigned in 1845 following his move to London.
+In 1827, he was elected a Fellow of the Royal Society of Edinburgh, unusual for an architect, his proposer being James Skene.

 In 1825, he took on a pupil, David Bryce.
-In 1841 they went into partnership together.
-David ran the Scottish office and Burn ran the English office.
-By 1850 the Scottish office was much more profitable and the partnership ended.
-From 1844 he worked in London, where he took on his nephew John Macvicar Anderson as a partner.
+In 1841, they went into partnership together.
+Bryce ran the Scottish office, and Burn ran the English office, in Stratton Street.
+From 1844, he worked in London, where he took on his nephew John Macvicar Anderson as a partner.

-In the 1830s he was living and working at 131 George Street in the New Town.
+In the 1830s, he was living and working at 131 George Street in the New Town.

-He moved to London in 1844.
-He opened his practice on Stratton Street.
+By 1850, the Scottish office was much more profitable, and the partnership ended.

-Burn was a master of many styles, but all are typified by well-proportioned simplicity externally and frequent stunning interiors.
-He was a pioneer of the Scottish baronial Revival with Helen's Tower (1848), Castlewellan Castle (1856), and Balintore Castle (1859).
+Burn was a master of many styles.
+He was a pioneer of the Scottish Baronial Revival, with Helen's Tower (1848), Castlewellan Castle (1856) and Balintore Castle (1859).

 Freemasonry

-It has not been ascertained where Burn became a Freemason but he was the Grand Architect of the Grand Lodge of Scotland from 1827–44 when his pupil, David Bryce, was named as 'joint' Grand Architect.
-Both served the Grand Lodge of Antient Free and Accepted Masons of Scotland, in that joint capacity until 1849.
+It has not been ascertained where Burn became a Freemason but he was the Grand Architect of the Grand Lodge of Scotland from 1827 to 1844 when his pupil, David Bryce, was named as 'joint' Grand Architect.
+Both served the Grand Lodge of Antient Free and Accepted Masons of Scotland, in that joint capacity, until 1849.
 Thereafter, David Bryce was Grand Architect in his own right until 1876.

 Death

-He died at 6 Stratton Street in Piccadilly, London, and is buried in Kensal Green Cemetery just on the edge of the path to the north-west of the Anglican Chapel.
+Burn died in 1870, aged 80, at 6 Stratton Street in Piccadilly, London, and is buried in Kensal Green Cemetery just on the edge of the path to the north-west of the Anglican Chapel.